-Should we invest in saving drowning babies one at a time, or should we look upstream for causes and invest in solutions – or both?
-Should we invest in social service, or social change, or both?
-These two philanthropic approaches clash, often in unknown ways.
-The parable offered in my publication is useful for considering the merits of these two very different strategies of useful philanthropy.
+Should we invest in social service or social change – or both?
+Should we invest in saving drowning babies one at a time (social service), or should we look upstream for causes and invest in solutions (social change) – or both?
+These two approaches to doing good with philanthropy clash, often in unknown ways.
+The parable offered in my publication “Saving the Babies: Looking Upstream for Solutions” is useful for considering the merits of these two very different strategies of useful philanthropy.

 Your foundation’s grantmaking guidelines reflect your Board’s choice of philanthropic strategy, whether you meant them to or not.
 Do your guidelines encourage social change or social service?
 Or a mix?
 Your institution’s actual practices should align with its intentions.
 So if you want to see systems perform better (social change) but you see only short-term rescues (social service), you’ll be unhappy.